iZeaoGamer/GalacticPE/major.md

 - Added new Factions plugin to OG OP Factions.
 This update is so huge.
 It's got:
 Faction permissions, customizability, faction fly, claiming (auto, circle, square), unclaiming types, more custom features, and so much more!
 You should check it out!

+## NEW CHANGE / INTRODUCTION
+Hey!
+I would like to announce a new change directly to discord.
+We will no longer be pinging @ everyone unless the updates or announcements include all roles.
+So if there's a staff system update that is for the staff team to know, then I'd ping the staff team role only.
+This just makes life easier, and to know which roles this announcement directs to!

+## What's new?
+- We've brought Premium Vanish (A java plugin)'s Scoreboard into MCPE!
+The screenshot stated is going to be the new vanishing system!
+With this system adds the following:
+* Time (Note; Time is in GMT 0+00 based.

+* TPS

+* Vanished (The amount of vanished players there are)

+* Vanished Time - How long your vanished session is since you became vanished.
+(Does not include leaving+joining).

+* Target - If you don't know what "Target" is, it's a new feature, where you can interact with the Player head that is in your inventory when you vanish.
+Once interacted with, a UI should pop up.
+You can select a player to target, and what this essentially does, is it allows you to add a player to the Target list (Only one will show, and currently doesn't offer multi-player support).
+We may add this soon.
+The target list is useful for if you feel someone's being suspicious, you can add them to the target list just in case if you ever forget later on!
+And yes, this unfortunately does disappear when you log off and log back on.
+There's no real fix to this, except making a database for it, but that overfills a lot of storage, and am trying to prevent into doing that.

+- Fixed being able to place Mob head item.

+- Fixed not being able to place blocks when in vanished, since before, you couldn't place any blocks when in vanish.

+- Added new function: setTeleports() to Network::class.
+This function will allow the network to know which servers they're in, and will teleport them appropriately.
+We made this a function so we didn't have to repeat the long function, and prevents us from updating it from more than one area of code.

+- Fixed crash on Skyblock Adventure.

+- Fixed some crashes upon joining too quickly.
+It'll now kick you for the correct reason, instead of classing it as an "error" message.
+We may need to work more on this further, but this is looking good.
+It could also prevent further errors too.

+- Fixed Vanish scoreboard from not displaying after turning it off and back on again.

+- Fixed target always being the same player.

+- When you're in vanish, it'll automatically put you into survival mode.

+- When you come out of vanish, it'll now automatically put you into Adventure mode.
+(This only occurs if you're in the lobby).

+- Added storable previous inventories to prevent conflictions, and removals of the current saved inventory.

+- Added OG OP Factions Scoreboard!
+- Here's the scoreboard for when a Faction is created:
+* Members status (1/1), meaning 1 is the total online players that are in the faction, and the end 1 is the total players in the faction, including offline players.

+* Power Status: (6.33/10), meaning 6.33 is the current faction power, and 10 is the maximum faction power.

+* Enemies - Displays how many enemies you've made within your faction.

+* Allies - Displays how many allies you've made within your faction.

+* Faction Balance - Displays how much money is currently in your faction.

+Information
+- The faction: section is the faction you are currently in.
+If you're not in a faction, it'll display a X emoji as seen in the screenshots.
+If in a faction, it'll display what faction you're currently in.

+- Balance: Displays how much money you have.

+- Rank: Displays your current server rank.

+- Fixed crash on SkyBlock Adventure due to an incorrect server name field via Scoreboards.

+- Added Spawner to /shop.
+It'll be in the MobDrops category.

+- Added vote rewards for OG OP Factions!

+- Fixed auto broadcasting through out the network from the announcements not syncing properly, and would cause conflicted issues with each other.

+- Reformatted Announcement messages in game to ensure professionalism.

+- Updated voting API key for SkyBlock Adventure and OG OP Factions.

+- You get the following from voting on OG OP Factions:
+* $10k in game money
+* 10 Vote keys
+* Vote kit that you can only obtain by voting (It automatically gives you it).

+- Added Mob stacking to OG OP Factions.